-The 1916:HOME:2016 (27-28 October) conference commemorates the closure of Ireland's last Magdalene Laundry in 1996.
+The 1916:HOME:2016 (27-28 October) conference commemorates the closure of Ireland's last Magdalen Laundry in 1996.
 The conference will consider the history of the state since 1916 and the ways in which the ideals of the 1916 Rising were betrayed by the realities of the state, and in particular the treatment of, and attitudes to, women's bodies over the course of the last one hundred years.

-Keynote speakers: Mike Cronin (Boston College Ireland) and Marianne Hirsch (Columbia University).
+KEYNOTES: Mike Cronin (Boston College Ireland) and Marianne Hirsch (Columbia University).

 The conference is hosted by the Irish Memory Studies Network (www.irishmemorystudies.com) in association with the UCD Centre for Women's Studies and the UCD Humanities Institute.
 The conference will be held at University College Dublin, and is funded by the UCD Decade of Centenaries programme.